xrmon/sha/README.md

 ### Contact

-If you find a problem in the code, feel free to submit an issue or pull request.
+If you find a problem in the code or want to improve it, feel free to submit an issue or pull request.

 If you'd like to get in contact, you can do so at: